 - Wright: (a) Conserve, (b) Dynasty, (c) Lineage and (d) Profemur (femur fracture) hips, and

 - Smith & Nephew.

-Hip Replacement Manufacturer Lawsuits
+Hip Replacement Manufacturer Lawsuits in 2022

 As a result of the heavy scrutiny these hip implant manufacturers have been under over the past several years regarding the dangers of their MoM hip devices, many lawsuits have been filed against them which have been settled in recent years to resolve the claims of severe complications caused by the devices.